oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 ## Locals

-Bytecode DSL supports local variables using its [`BytecodeLocal`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeLocal.java) abstraction.
+The Bytecode DSL supports local variables using its [`BytecodeLocal`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeLocal.java) abstraction.
 You can allocate a `BytecodeLocal` in the current frame using the builder's `createLocal` method.

 ### Accessing locals